 LLM Security: Enterprise Risks, Frameworks, and Secure Deployment Patterns

 Prompt injection shows up wherever models read untrusted input: tickets, emails, docs, web pages, even data pulled by retrieval.
 It can redirect an agent, leak data, or trigger risky tools.
 Treat it as a top risk, not a fringe threat.
 OWASP’s GenAI project lists prompt injection and insecure output handling as core items with clear mitigations.
 Microsoft’s recent write-ups describe defense-in-depth patterns that blend deterministic checks with probabilistic detectors.
-Use both.
+Use both—and assume prompt injection attempts will eventually get past static prompt hardening.

 What this looks like in the stack.
 Attack paths include user forms, retrieved PDFs, third-party connectors, and logs.
 Do not execute model output blindly.
 Validate types, enforce allow and deny lists for tools, and require approvals at thresholds.
 Keep a kill switch and apply rate limits and budgets so a compromised session cannot spiral.
-These controls map directly to OWASP LLM01 and LLM02.
+These controls map directly to OWASP LLM01 and LLM02 and should be standard in any LLM security solutions you deploy.

 OWASP Top 10 for LLMs (PDF)